-Preserve Flag Pond Preserve Flag Pond Preserve (197) Access Undetermined - Daniels Parkway Fort Myers, Florida 33913 Total Acres: 66.9 Number of Parcels: 1 Total Cost: $388,820.00 Date Acquired: Thursday, February 20, 2003 * *Date first parcel was acquired.
-Additional Acquisition Information Land Stewardship Plan Coordinator: Karyn Allman Telephone: (239)478-6998 Get Directions!
-Flag Pond Preserve contains several plant communities, including mesic and wet flatwoods, basin swamp and wet prairie.
-The name of the preserve is inspired by the high density of alligator flag which grows in the basin swamp.
-Since this small preserve is primarily a wetland, it remains wet nearly year-round.
-This preserve provides habitat for a variety of bird and animal species, including Swallow-tailed kite, white ibis, great egret and Florida cottonmouth.
-There are no plans for public amenities at this preserve due to a lack of easy public access.
-Nearby Conservation 20/20 preserves to enjoy recreation activities include Six Mile Cypress Slough Preserve, Wild Turkey Strand Preserve and Buckingham Trails Preserve.
-Recreation Opportunities: No Access Point - Contact Staff to Visit Additional Information: There is no public access point for this preserve.
+Preserve Flag Pond Preserve Flag Pond Preserve Access Undetermined - Daniels Parkway Fort Myers, Florida 33913 Total Acres: 66.9 Number of Parcels: 1 Total Cost: $388,820.00 Date Acquired: Thursday, February 20, 2003 * *Date first parcel was acquired.
+Additional Acquisition Information Land Stewardship Plan Coordinator: Felicia Nudo Telephone: (239) 560-2152 Get Directions!
+Gallery Flag Pond Preserve contains several plant communities, including mesic and wet flatwoods, basin swamp and wet prairie.
+The name of the preserve is inspired by the high density of alligator flag which grows in the basin swamp, which remains wet nearly year-round.
+The preserve provides habitat for a variety of wildlife and bird species, including Swallow-tailed kite, white ibis, and great egret.
+There are no plans for public access at this preserve.
+Nearby Conservation 20/20 preserves with public access and recreation activities include Six Mile Cypress Slough Preserve, Wild Turkey Strand Preserve and Buckingham Trails Preserve.
+Recreation Opportunities: Additional Information: There is no public access for this preserve.
 Please contact staff to visit.
 Preserve Links: Wildlife List Plant List Preserve Map: FPP Flag Pond Preserve Preserve locations and maps are intended for reference purposes only.